 The effect of CLA on weight loss has been seen particularly amongst overweight individuals.
 A study investigating long-term supplementation over 2 years in 134 people revealed that CLA can decrease body fat mass in overweight people and may actually help to maintain initial reductions in weight in the long run.

-The effect of CLA in healthy exercising individuals was also analysed by Wadstein et al. (2001) in a double-blind randomised trial including healthy participants with a normal BMI and weight.
-The study showed that CLA may help to reduce body fat mass in healthy exercising individuals, which may make CLA a good supplement for those undertaking regular fitness regimes.
+The effect of CLA in healthy exercising individuals was also analysed by Wadstein et al., (2001) in a double-blind randomised trial, including healthy participants with a normal BMI and weight.
+The study showed that CLA may help to reduce body fat mass in healthy exercising individuals, which may make CLA a good supplement for those who regularly exercise too.

 When dieting and exercising regularly, the body can become run down and become more susceptible to illnesses.
 However, supplementing with CLA may help to boost the immune system.
 In several studies, CLA has been shown to increase immune system response and may also act to prevent catabolic (tissue breakdown) effects of the immune system during times of illness.